5 Ways to Save Money When Traveling Domestically

 A number of travel websites offer discounts, exclusive packages, or low fares and may even notify you when these specials are available only for a limited time.
 If you're open for an adventure and not set on a specific destination, take advantage of these deals to help plan your next trip.

+If you favor experiences over expensive indulgences, you may come away with a more memorable vacation.
+For example, camping in a beautiful park may cost less than a hotel in ho-hum surroundings.
 The travel industry likes to market luxury, but good company can make any meal or outing more fun—no matter how much you spend.
 Your vacation doesn't have to be the occasion for your most expensive meal of the year.

 4. Mind the fees and costs